 How to Clean Limestone & Lueders Limestone

 If your limestone is unsealed, cleaning it can be a headache – any harsh chemicals, including bleach, vinegar, alkaline, or other scouring or abrasive powders can destroy limestone.
-Additionally, using harsh scrub brushes or high-pressure cleaners can also destroy limestone.
-If your limestone is sealed, however, cleaning is simple – frequent sweeping, and an occasional wash with a soft cloth and soap and water can help to keep your limestone in tip-top shape for years to come.
+If not used carefully, harsh scrub brushes and high-pressure cleaners can also create damage to limestone.
+If your limestone is sealed, however, cleaning is simple – frequent sweeping and an occasional wash with a soft cloth and soap and water can help to keep your limestone in tip-top shape for years to come.
 Limestone sealing with a quality stone sealant like one of our TSSPRO varieties can increase the longevity of your stone and block out dangerous moisture, mold, and calcification.
 Once sealed, cleaning limestone with regular soap and water and a soft cloth is a breeze!

 Should I get my limestone sealed?